mdsajib360/chess_game_pygame/README.md

 Credits
 This project is based on the tutorial series by LeMaster Tech.
 Special thanks to LeMaster Tech for the comprehensive guide on creating a chess game with Pygame.

-Watch the tutorial series on YouTube: https://www.youtube.com/watch?v=X-e0jk4I938&t=275s
+Watch the tutorial series on YouTube: <a href="https://www.youtube.com/watch?v=X-e0jk4I938&t=275s"> How to Make Chess in Python!
+LeMaster Tech </a>

-MIT License
+MIT License:

 Copyright (c) [2024] [mdsajib360]